 Lenders also take into account your employment status.
 If you're employed, they will want to know about your basic salary, how long you have been in the role and if you receive any bonuses.
 If you have only recently started a new job, lenders will be dubious about lending - they usually prefer it if you have been in the same employment for at least twelve months.
 If you are self-employed, most lenders will want two or three years of full accounts to prove that your income is consistent.

-It is unlikely that you will be successful in your application to port your mortgage if you are newly self-employed, unemployed, on long-term sick leave, or about to go on maternity leave.
+It is unlikely that you will be successful in your application if you are newly self-employed, unemployed, on long-term sick leave, or about to go on maternity leave.

 Mortgage porting if you are retired